sabi-31/My_Perfect_Arch-linux/README.md

 Boot into your system, and login as your user.

-Before we start, we need to connect to the network (wifi).
+Before we start, the system needs to connected to the network (wifi).
 If you have ethernet, you can skip this.
 For wifi users, who are using Network Manager, run:
 ```
 nmcli radio wifi on
 nmcli dev wifi list